 That makes them one of the hungriest things in nature.

 They will happily consume food scraps of both plant and animal matter including things such as eggshells, meat, fruits, vegetables, banana peels, etc. they’re not particularly fussy when it comes to their worm food, worms like almost anything, but we have to discuss what worms don’t like.

 This is the more important question, of course, when it comes to keeping worms in a composting bin or worm bin there are things you should avoid feeding them to ensure you have a healthy little worm farm.

 They can eat meat and dairy products but, honestly, don’t bother putting these items down for your worms, if you do – your worm bin is going to stink.
 The scents of rotting flesh and diary are not easy to endure and we strongly recommend that you don’t do it.
 It will also attract a large amount of flies and fruit flies.

 Next, you need to be careful about the origins of any fruit peel or vegetable skins that you feed the worms – while they will happily munch through this stuff and it won’t smell bad, if they were treated in pesticides they can kill your worms off.

 So, it’s best to buy organic matter and if you’re in any doubt about the use of pesticides, it’s better not to dump them on your composting worms and worm farm..

 You may also find that worms don’t react well to chili or strong peppers as they can burn their skin.

-You can certainly feed them grains but we’d caution you against dumping large amounts of grains into a composting bin.
+You can certainly feed them grains but we’d caution you against dumping large amounts of grains into a compost bin.
 If you add them faster than your worms can eat them then you risk attracting the neighborhood rodents which will be only too happy to eat them, and your worms and destroy your composting environment for you.